Cathedral High School (Indianapolis): Performing arts

 Academic classes in the department include the independent study technical classes and the Advanced Acting and Directing classes producing the leads, directors, ADs, stage managers, and lighting and sound designers for most of the shows.
 The majority of students who take these upper-level classes will at least minor in some aspect of theater or performing arts, with students matriculating to, among others, Ball State University, Columbia University in Chicago, Indiana University, and Purdue University.

 The school is a member of the International Thespian Society.

 The Pride of the Irish Marching Band

 The school has a marching band, the Pride of the Irish.
-The band marched in the Dublin, Ireland St. Patrick's Day parade in both 2000, 2008, and in 2015 and was featured on national TV in the Hollywood Thanksgiving Day parade in 2005, marched in the King Kamehameha Parade in Honolulu, Hawaii in 2002; performed on board the Music on the Seas Royal Caribbean cruise in 2004, and performed in Toronto, Ontario, Canada in 1998.
+The band marched in the Dublin, Ireland St. Patrick's Day parade in 2000, 2008, and 2023, and in 2015 and was featured on national TV in the Hollywood Thanksgiving Day parade in 2005, marched in the King Kamehameha Parade in Honolulu, Hawaii in 2002; performed on board the Music on the Seas Royal Caribbean cruise in 2004, and performed in Toronto, Ontario, Canada in 1998.